AdamL-DSG42/MachineLearningPortfolio/README.md

 ## Projects

-### Effects of crime on the Irish housing market from 2010 to present day
+### Effects of crime on the Irish property market from 2010 to present day
+This project aims to analyse the effect that crime has on the costs of properties in Ireland.